 NSLP Seamless Summer Option

 All the meals and snacks served through the NSLP Seamless Summer Option are reimbursed at the free rate.
 The rates in the chart are the lowest reimbursement rates.
 The lunch rates do not include the additional reimbursement schools receive for meeting the new nutrition standards or the 2-cent differential.
 The breakfast rates do not include the additional severe need funding.
 Schools that participate in the Seamless Summer Option continue to be reimbursed at the same rates that they received during the school year.
 For example, if the school receives the severe need rate for breakfast, it would receive it under the Seamless Summer Option.
 Follow this link to those reimbursement rates.

 Under the Seamless Summer Option, sites can serve the same number of meals that they are able to serve through Summer Food Service Program (see above).

 In addition, schools can operate the School Breakfast and National School Lunch Programs to feed children who attend summer school.
 These schools are reimbursed based on the students’ eligibility for free, reduced-price or paid meals.

-The reimbursement rates listed above do not include the value of commodities (or cash in lieu of commodities), $0.23 for school year 2019-2020, which include school lunches and lunches and suppers served in through CACFP.
+The reimbursement rates listed above do not include the value of commodities (or cash in lieu of commodities), $0.2375 for school year 2019-2020, which include school lunches and lunches and suppers served in through CACFP.

 Meals and snacks served in Alaska and Hawaii are reimbursed at a higher rate because of these states’ high food costs.